-4. On the Citrix Virtual Desktops Host Resources page, select a Citrix Virtual Apps and Desktops host.
+4. Select a Citrix Virtual Apps and Desktops host.
 If you choose a cluster, machines are evenly distributed across the hosts cluster.

 XenServer 5.5 Update 2 virtualization settings do not display.
 These settings are added in Citrix Virtual Apps and Desktops as host connections using the Manually create VMs option.
 As a result, you cannot specify a network or storage location for them, therefore it is not listed in the Citrix Virtual Apps and Desktops Setup Wizard.